-1.1.
-The health and care system
+1.1 The health and care system

-Integrated Care Systems (ICSs) are partnerships of organisations that come together to plan and deliver joined up health and care services and to improve the lives of people who live and work in their area.
+Integrated Care Systems (ICSs) are partnerships of organisations coming together to plan and deliver joined up health and care services and improve the lives of people who live and work in their area.

-Following several years of locally led development, recommendations from NHS England and the passage of the Health and Care Act (2022), forty-two ICSs were established across England on a statutory basis on 1st July 2022.
+Following several years of locally led development, recommendations from NHS England and the passage of the Health and Care Act (2022), fortytwo ICSs were established across England on a statutory basis on 1st July 2022.
 The ICS is made up of two main committees:

-- Integrated Care Board (ICB): A statutory NHS organisation responsible for developing a plan for meeting the health needs of the population, managing the NHS budget, and arranging for the provision of health services in the Integrated Care System area.
-The establishment of ICBs resulted in Clinical Commissioning Groups being closed. - Integrated Care Partnership (ICP): A statutory committee jointly formed between the NHS ICB and all upper-tier local authorities that fall within the ICSs area (councils with responsibility for children's and adult social care and public health).
+Integrated Care Board (ICB): A statutory NHS organisation responsible for developing a plan to meet the health needs of the population, managing the NHS budget, and arranging for the provision of health services in the Integrated Care System area.
+The establishment of ICBs resulted in Clinical Commissioning Groups being closed.

+Integrated Care Partnership (ICP): A statutory committee jointly formed between the NHS ICB and all uppertier local authorities falling within the ICS's area (councils with responsibility for child and adult social care and public health).
 The ICP will bring together a broad alliance of partners concerned with improving the care, health, and wellbeing of the population, with membership determined locally.
 The ICP is responsible for producing an Integrated Care Strategy on how to meet the health and wellbeing needs of the population in the Integrated Care System area.